PedroMM03/semantic-segmentation-adaptive-manipulation/README.md

 > ⚠️ **Important Note**:
-> To allow the Docker container to access the X11 display server (needed for graphical applications like RViz or GUI tools), it is **recommended to run the following command before starting the container**:
+> To allow the Docker container to access the X11 display server (needed for graphical applications like RViz), it is **recommended to run the following command before starting the container**:
 >
 > ```bash
 > xhost +local:docker